 Calculating your absence from the UK

-What to do if you lose Indefinite Leave to Remain
+If you lose your Indefinite Leave to Remain

 Applying for a returning resident visa